Locations:

 • Schedule your meals at the same time each day.

 Exercise helps your body use more glucose, which may lower your blood sugar.
 If you have gestational diabetes, talk to your healthcare provider about creating a safe exercise plan.
-Your exercise plan should be tailored to your unique needs, including your:
+Your exercise plan should be unique to your overall health and your fitness level before pregnancy.

-Can you get rid of gestational diabetes while pregnant?
+How can you reverse gestational diabetes while pregnant?

 Prevention